Top 11 3D Laser Scanners for Scan to BIM

 Price: on request

 The API HemiScan is a powerful 3D BIM scanner that is suitable for industrial and outdoor use.
-With a scan rate of up to 1.2 million points per second and a maximum range of 70 meters, this spherical scanner delivers very accurate measurements.
-With a resolution of 0.001 mm, high-resolution 3D CAD models are created.
+It scans up to 1.2 million points per second and reaches distances of up to 70 meters, delivering highly accurate measurements.
+With a resolution of 0.001 mm, it produces detailed, high-resolution 3D CAD models.

 Artec Ray II